-Leasing rates were strong in 2015.
-Seattle Housing Authority served more than 16,500 households as of year end, including 5,900 households in public housing as of year end, as well as 8,700 households with MTW HCV vouchers and 600 special purpose vouchers.
-SHA served an additional 2,500 households through other housing programs such as Section 8 Mod Rehab and Low Income Housing Tax Credit housing.
+Leasing rates were strong in 2016.
+Seattle Housing Authority served more than 17,000 households as of year end, including 5,700 households in public housing, as well as 8,800 households with MTW HCV vouchers and 600 special purpose vouchers.
+SHA served an additional 2,000 households through other housing programs such as Section 8 Mod Rehab and Low Income Housing Tax Credit housing.